skeate/cs7641-p4/README.md

         --help        Display the help message and exit

-# TODO: UPDATE THIS SECTION
+# TODO: UPDATE QL run times and total run time
 **Test Times**

     * The following are the test times using the test environment described above for each dataset/experiment